 What is the alternative minimum tax (AMT)?

-The alternative minimum tax (AMT) is a special tax you may owe when exercising incentive stock options (ISOs).
+The alternative minimum tax (AMT) is a special tax you may owe when exercising incentive stock options (ISO).

-To prevent an unexpectedly high tax bill, make sure to check whether this applies in your case before exercising ISOs.
+To prevent an unexpectedly high tax bill, make sure to check whether this applies in your case before exercising ISO.

 How do I know if I owe AMT when exercising ISOs?